Frei-Laubersheim fibula: Inscription

 The first word, þ(i)k, is generally interpreted as the West Germanic form of the second person singular accusative pronoun *þik from an earlier Common Germanic *þek '(to) you'.
 Alternative interpretations include þo 'then' and ik 'I'.
 The second word, daþïna or dalïna, is understood to be a woman's name, possibly either an early attestation of the modern name Tedina or a feminine form of the well-attested Old High German masculine name Tallo.
 The appearance of the rune ᛇ (ï) in the name is significant in that it is one of only three verified attestations of the use of the rune in the south Germanic area, the others being contained in the inscription on the Pforzen buckle and in the so-called Breza fuþark.
 The last word has proven to be the most difficult to interpret.
 It is apparently a finite verb inflected in the past third person singular, though the stem remains entirely uncertain, as does the subject of the verb.
 Suggestions include golda or golida 'greeted', godda 'gave', and goida 'spoke'.
 Accordingly, the second line of the inscription has been variously interpreted as reading "Daþina greeted you", "(He) greeted you, Daþïna", "I, Daþina, spoke [the charm]", "Then Dalena spoke [the charm]", or "To you, Dalena, (he) gave [presents]".

 Heraldry

 The Frei-Laubersheim fibula appears as a charge in Frei-Laubersheim's municipal coat of arms.
-It occupies the field in base on an escutcheon that is tierced in mantle (divided into three in a somewhat "coatlike" pattern).
+It occupies the field in base(the lower section) on an escutcheon that is tierced in mantle (divided into three in a somewhat "coatlike" pattern).